-In the course of conducting laboratory experiments, Employee Exposure Monitoring will be performed when one or more of the following conditions exists:
+In the course of conducting laboratory experiments, Employee Exposure Monitoring will be performed when one or more of the following conditions exist:

-- 1. When regular use of an OSHA regulated substance is believed to be in excess of an action level or Permissible Exposure Limit (PEL). - 2.
+- 1. When use of an OSHA regulated substance is believed to be in excess of an action level or Permissible Exposure Limit (PEL). - 2.
 When the Exposure Risk indicates the need for sampling. - 3.
 When laboratory personnel show signs and symptoms of exposure to chemicals used or stored in the area. - 4.
-For investigation of employee complaints. - 5.
+For investigation of reported safety concerns or unsafe conditions. - 5.
 When additional health hazard information concerning use of a chemical is established.